jp-larose/hobgoblin/docs/ogm.rst

    :members:
    :undoc-members:

-:py:class:`VertexProperty<goblin.element.VertexProperty>` provides a different interface than the simple, key/value style :py:class:`PropertyDescriptor<goblin.properties.PropertyDescriptor>` in order to accomodate more advanced functionality.
-For accessing multi-cardinality vertex properties, :py:mod:`Goblin<goblin>` provides several helper classes called :py:mod:`managers<goblin.manager>`.
-The :py:class:`managers<goblin.manager.ListVertexPropertyManager>` inherits from :py:class:`list` or :py:class:`set` (depending on the specified cardinality), and provide a simple API for accessing and appending vertex properties.
+:py:class:`VertexProperty<hobgoblin.element.VertexProperty>` provides a different interface than the simple, key/value style :py:class:`PropertyDescriptor<hobgoblin.properties.PropertyDescriptor>` in order to accomodate more advanced functionality.
+For accessing multi-cardinality vertex properties, :py:mod:`Hobgoblin<hobgoblin>` provides several helper classes called :py:mod:`managers<hobgoblin.manager>`.
+The :py:class:`managers<hobgoblin.manager.ListVertexPropertyManager>` inherits from :py:class:`list` or :py:class:`set` (depending on the specified cardinality), and provide a simple API for accessing and appending vertex properties.
 To continue with the previous example, we see the `dave` element's nicknames::